Tri-Valley’s expandable homes: flexible floorplans for growing families (1960s–1970s)

 1967 ad for the Room Maker expandable home with an optional unfinished second story.

-The Room Maker model offered affordable flexibility for growing families.
+The Room Maker model at Appletree offered affordable flexibility for growing families.

 Dublin: a creative start